 Obviously, we are still a long way from being able to use Twitter to analyze the stock market, and future research might show that perhaps the social network is no more precise than fully developed, currently available tools.
 However, the news out of Riverside looks promising.
 Twitter has already shown to be valuable from a marketing and PR perspective, is financial analysis the next frontier?

-This post was first published by Jason Fidler on March Communications’ blog, PR Nonsense, and may be viewed here.
+This post was first published by Jason Fidler on March Communications’ blog, PR Nonsense.